Redback-Operations/redback-documentation/incident response documentation.md

 Accurate and structured documentation is a fundamental component of incident response within Redback Operations, ensuring accountability, traceability, and continuous improvement.
 Every security incident regardless of severity is documented to maintain a clear record of events, actions taken, and outcomes achieved.
 Given the dynamic nature of the environment, which includes frequent ModSecurity alerts, Wazuh vulnerability findings, and system-level events, proper documentation enables the team to distinguish between recurring patterns and unique incidents, thereby improving future response efficiency.

 Incident documentation within Redback Operations follows a **standardised reporting structure** to ensure consistency and completeness.
 Each incident record captures key details including the **incident identifier, date and time of detection, affected systems or services, severity classification, and a detailed description of the event**.
 Technical evidence is a critical component of this process and includes log extracts from ModSecurity (e.g., rule triggers such as 949110 and 932170), Wazuh vulnerability alerts (CVE identifiers and affected packages), and system logs such as SSH authentication attempts.
 This evidence-based approach ensures that all conclusions and response actions are supported by verifiable data.
+To maintain privacy and operational security, all log examples, IP addresses, usernames, and system identifiers included in documentation or reports should be anonymised or sanitised where appropriate before being shared beyond the immediate incident response context.

 In addition to recording the incident itself, the documentation process includes a detailed account of the **response lifecycle**, covering detection, analysis, containment, eradication, and recovery actions.
 This ensures that every step taken during incident handling is traceable and can be reviewed or audited if required.
 Furthermore, the documentation captures the **root cause analysis and lessons learned**, which are essential for improving detection rules, refining playbooks, and strengthening system configurations.
 For example, repeated /cgi-bin scanning activity may be documented as a source of alert noise, leading to future rule tuning and filtering strategies.